umamaheshmadala/sync_warp/docs/stories/STORY_8.5.1_Read_Receipts.md

 Implement **read receipts** that show when messages have been seen by recipients **on web browsers, iOS, and Android**:

-- Track when each user reads a message
+- Track when user reads a message in 1:1 conversations
-- Display "Seen by 👀" indicator on messages
+- Display WhatsApp-style double-check marks (✓✓ → cyan when read)
 - Real-time updates when message is read
-- Support for 1:1 and group conversations
-- WhatsApp-style double-check marks (✓✓ → blue when read)
+- **Privacy toggle**: Reciprocal opt-out (if disabled, user can't see others' read receipts either)
+- Respects visibility state (tab focus, app foreground)

+> **Scope**: 1:1 conversations only.
+Group chat read receipts deferred to v2.

 ---